• Searching...

 Our Guide on How You Can Claim Compensation for a Cycling Injury

 Cycling is a healthy, eco-friendly, and increasingly popular way to get around.
 But when accidents happen, cyclists often face serious injuries, high recovery costs, and emotional trauma.
-If you’ve been involved in a cycling accident that wasn’t your fault, you may be entitled to compensation.
+If you’ve been involved in a cycling accident that wasn’t your fault, you may be entitled to cycling injury compensation.

-In our guide on how you can claim compensation for a cycling injury, our expert cycling injury lawyers at Edwards Duthie Shamash, led by experienced Personal Injury Solicitor Bradley Wright, explain how to make a successful cycling injury claim, what you can claim for, and how cycle accident solicitors can help you every step of the way.
+In our guide on how you can claim cycle injury compensation, our expert cycling injury lawyers at Edwards Duthie Shamash, led by experienced Personal Injury Solicitor Bradley Wright, explain how to make a successful cycling injury claim, what you can claim for, and how cycle accident solicitors can help you every step of the way.
 We’ll also cover helpful resources like the Motor Insurers’ Bureau (MIB) and The Highway Code.

-What Is a Cycling Injury Claim?
+What is a Cycling Injury Claim?

 A cycling injury claim is a type of personal injury claim made by a cyclist who has suffered harm due to someone else’s negligence.
 Whether you were injured by a motorist, poor road conditions, or defective equipment, cycle accident claims and bicycle injury claims allow you to seek compensation for your injuries and losses.